 Please note that the application deadline has passed.
 Future application cycle information will be posted as it becomes available.
 Visit the

 CATCH Web site for more information.

 Smoking prevalence among the homeless is approximately three times the national average.
 This project sought to reduce secondhand smoke (SHS) exposure to children living in local homeless shelters through a multi-component program to assess concerns about exposure and barriers to smoking cessation; develop and implement an educational session for families about SHS; link families to clinical and community-based prevention services; and, identify opportunities to modify the built environment and exposure to SHS at the shelters

 Reducing Secondhand Smoke in Norfolk Public Housing: Heidi Flatin, MD, FAAP ; Norfolk, VA

-Norfolk Redevelopment and Housing Authority will fully enforce a smoking policy in July 2014.
-To complement the creation of the smoking policy, this project will provide community-based smoking cessation programs in five geographic focus areas (the entire public housing population in Norfolk).
+Norfolk Redevelopment and Housing Authority was aiming to fully enforce a smoking policy in July 2014.
+To complement the creation of the smoking policy, this project aimed to provide community-based smoking cessation programs in five geographic focus areas (the entire public housing population in Norfolk).
 The program will be evaluated using process data as well as pre/post evaluation of the smoking cessation program.